Global HR glossary

 A probation period is a phase at the start of employment where a new employee's performance and cultural fit are evaluated by the employer.

-A professional employer organisation is a company or organisation that provides comprehensive HR and employment-related services to other businesses.
+A professional employer organisation (PEO) is a company or organisation that provides comprehensive HR and employment-related services to other businesses.

-A Remote Compensation Policy is a set of guidelines established by an organisation to define how employees who work remotely abroad are compensated.
+A remote compensation policy is a set of guidelines established by an organisation to define how employees who work remotely abroad are compensated.

 Remote work refers to a work arrangement between employers and their employees where workers perform their job from outside the office.